olavim/RoundsMapsExtended/README.md

 ## Development

-Before building the project, copy and rename `Config.props.dist` to `Config.props` and change the `RoundsFolder` property inside it to match your ROUNDS installation path.
+Before building the project, copy and rename `Config.props.dist` to `Config.props` and change the properties inside it to match your configuration.

 ### Project structure